brown9804/ML_Introduction/5-dcml/README.md

 Learn how to cluster, transform, visualize, and extract insights from unlabeled datasets.

-### 4.Case Study: School Budgeting with Machine Learning in Python
+### 4. Case Study: School Budgeting with Machine Learning in Python

 Learn how to build a model to automatically classify items in a school budget.